Traditional Enterprise Application to the Azure Cloud, managed via Farmer

 let mutable dbConnectionString = "" // to transfer over Fake-tasks.

-/// Create Remote desktop file for VM
+/// Create a Remote desktop file for the VM

 let createRemoteDesktopFile machineName (ip:string) loginName =